 At ewz, more than 7,500 properties are currently connected to the district heating network in the city of Zurich.

 The history of district heating goes back a long way.
-As early as in the 1970s, waste heat from waste incineration was used in the city of Zurich.
-Since 2000 , we have been supplying district heating from renewable sources, such as lake water and waste heat from treated wastewater.
-Today, district heating networks cover a good third of the city of Zurich – with that figure expected to rise to around 60% by 2040.
+As early as the 1970s, waste heat from waste incineration was used in the city of Zurich.
+Since 2000, we have been supplying district heating from renewable sources, such as lake water and waste heat from treated wastewater.
+Today, district heating networks cover a good third of the city of Zurich ‒ with that figure expected to rise to around 60 per cent by 2040.

-Use the district heating information tool (in German) to check whether connection to a district heating network is possible.
+Use the district heating information tool (in German) to check whether it’s possible to connect to a district heating network.
 There is no requirement to connect.
 Find out more about our heating network solutions.

 District heating is infrastructure that supplies thermal energy to several buildings on different plots of land.
 This is transferred as water or steam in insulated pipelines from one or more energy centres (generators) to the connected buildings (consumers).
 Thermal network, district heating/cooling network and energy/heating network are related terms.
 District heating networks can be supplied from various sources and, depending on the design, offer the option of supplying buildings with heating and cooling.